 It is important to get the tension just right—not too tight, but not too loose.
 Too much tension can cause the cover to tear if it rubs against the metal in the wind, and not enough tension will cause sagging, creating pockets where snow and water can accumulate.

-It is also important to know that it is not safe or recommended to use concrete blocks to anchor your car shelter.
+It is not safe or recommended to use concrete blocks to anchor your car shelter.
 If you are worried that your shelter is not secure enough, it is better to use sandbags or water bags around the outer base of the cover, though this is not necessary.

-- Never place wood furring, pieces of vinyl or any other material between the frame and the cover.
+- Never place pieces of wood, vinyl or any other material between the frame and the cover.

 - Periodically check the cover tension, anchors and screws.

 - Never let snow accumulate on the roof of your shelter.
-Remove it carefully with a broom or snow rake.
+Remove it carefully with a snow brush or a cover scrapper.
 If significant build-up occurs, it is better to remove it a little at a time, on one side and then the other.
 This prevents the snow from destabilizing the frame.

 - Always keep the front and back doors to your shelter either both open or both closed.
 If only one door is open, the wind can come in and create pressure on the roof.
 If the anchors are not strong enough, the shelter will blow away.